 \section{Experiments}

 All experiments were conducted on a single NVIDIA H100 GPU with 80GB of memory and use 10 iterations for ICDM (see \Cref{sec:empirical_convergence} for a convergence analysis).

 For metrics that use a neighborhood size $k$, we set the GICDM neighborhood size to $2k$.
-This ensures that the $k$-th nearest neighbor distance remains comparable across all points after hubness correction.
-ICDM equalizes the average distance to the $K$ nearest neighbors, $\mu_i^{r,eq}$, but the $K$-th nearest neighbor distance itself can still vary, especially for small $K$.
-Using $K=2k$ places the $k$-th neighbor near the center of the averaged distances, making it more stable.
+This ensures the $k$-th nearest-neighbor distance remains comparable across points after hubness correction.
+While ICDM equalizes the average distance to the $K$-nearest-neighbors ($\mu_i^{r,eq}$), the $K$-th distance itself can still vary, especially for small $K$.
+Using $K=2k$ places the $k$-th neighbor near the center of the averaged distances, improving stability.

 \textbf{Synthetic Benchmark.} We evaluated standard metrics and their GICDM-corrected versions on the extensive synthetic benchmark proposed by \citet{raisa2025position}.
 This benchmark evaluates metric scores evolution across 14 \emph{Purpose} scenarios, whether metrics yield the expected values (e.g., 1 for realistic generated data) in 13 \emph{Bounds} cases, and 3 \emph{Other} miscellaneous tests.
 Testing over 10 metrics (details in \Cref{appendix:position_benchmark}), we found that GICDM consistently improves two Purpose tests. \Cref{table:position_benchmark} summarizes the results for the best-performing fidelity and coverage metrics: GICDM substantially improves performance, passing 23 criteria instead of 18 for Clipped Density, and 22 instead of 18 for Clipped Coverage.
 This underlines that hubness indeed causes several metric failures and that GICDM successfully corrects them without altering already-satisfied criteria.